 A: Wow tough question.
-I made a couch table out of 2 inch walnut with live edge, it came out beautiful and is in my living room.
-I enjoy making band saw boxes, you’ve seen only a couple of the many that I have made and given as gifts.
+I made a couch table out of a 2-inch walnut with a live edge, it came out beautiful and is in my living room.
+I enjoy making a band saw boxes, you’ve seen only a couple of the many that I have made and given as gifts.

 Q: Would you recommend woodworking for other seniors like you?

 A: I would tell any senior or anyone else that it is a great hobby.
 It can be expensive, but I have accumulated my tools over many years.
-The look on people’s face when you give them something or they get to see some of your work is awesome.
-Woodworking will teach your patience and like I said, there are friends that are into wood working or you can just show others your pictures or the pieces.
+The look on people’s faces when you give them something or they get to see some of your work is awesome.
+Woodworking will teach your patience and as I said, some friends are into woodworking or you can just show others your pictures or the pieces.

 If you’d like to read more inspiring stories like this one, head out to our interviews with women woodworkers and a former drug user whose life was changed by woodworking.